Humboldt-WI/blog/content/research/seminar/01NeuralNetworkFundamentals.md

 A sequence of this steps should be repeated n-1 times (where n corresponds to the number of layers).
 The output of the previous layer will always be the input vector for the next layer.
 In our case the procedure will happen twice.

-In the picture bellow !!!, you can see the procedure necessary to obtain the output of the hidden layer.
+In the picture bellow, you can see the procedure necessary to obtain the output of the hidden layer.
 The result of matrix multiplication here is called "Hidden_Input".
 Result of the transformation of "Hidden_Input" through activation function is called "Hidden_Output".

 This output will be used as the input vector that should be multiplied by the next weight matrix and transformed through activation function in order to calculate the final output of the NN.
 If our NN would have more than one hidden layer, the procedure would be repeated more times.